Is My Relationship Over?

-Is it time to let go of your ex or should you still hold on?
+Is it time to let go of your ex and move on or should you still hold on?
 This is a question that a lot of recently single people ask themselves.
-You feel as though it is the end of the world and think that your life will never be the same.
-You can’t imagine your life without this person.
-It is the hardest thing you have ever dealt with.
-Well I will tell you my opinion and ways to tell if the relationship is worth holding on to, what you should do and how you should handle it.
+When a relationship ends you may feel as though it is the end of the world and feel as if your life will never be the same.
+I know it is hard to imagine life without this person since they have been a constant for quite some time, and it may be one of the hardest things you ever had to deal with.
+Is it time for you to move on?

 First off, there is always going to be a grieving period.
 Whether the relationship was a good one or not.
-A big major change has happened, and it will take time to get use to this person not being in your life anymore.
+We are creatures of habit and any change will feel awkward and unfamiliar.
+It will take time to get use to this person not being in your life anymore.
 So don’t worry if you are upset and crying all the time.
 It will pass.
 This is totally normal.
 You need to let your emotions out in order to start healing.
-(I am writing an article about the stages of a breakup and will post it soon.)

 Now a question you might be asking yourself.
 Do I hold on, or do I let go?
 The quick response is that even if the relationship is worth it and you feel it can be worked out, you have to let go, at least for now.
 If you don’t, any problems or issues that caused the breakup will not get resolved.
 Remember the saying “If you love something let it go, if it was meant to be it will come back to you.”
 Well it is true.
 In order for both people to heal and to get a straight head, you have to let it go.
 How is somebody supposed to realize what they had if you are still there?
 I have learned from personal experience that no matter what you say or do, there is nothing that will change the other person’s mind.
 You can pour your heart and soul out, almost to the point of begging, but that will only make it worse.
 Don’t do it.
 It does not mean the other person doesn’t care about you, it means that at this moment it’s not going to work.
 Then you might try compromising with the other person, saying that you will do this or you will do that and things will be better.
 It might work for a little while, but did anything really get resolved?
 Really, it might not be all about you.
 There might be things that both of you need to change or fix in order to have a healthy relationship again.